stas-sultanov/media/articles/why-every-saas-company-needs-a-solutions-architect.md

 - **Motivation**
 The SA must care that the solution actually fits the business and survives in production — and must be rewarded like someone protecting revenue, margin, and reputation.

-This is not a role that can be filled by “a smart engineer with potential in six months.”
+This is not a role that can be filled by “a smart engineer with potential in six months”.

 This profile is rare.